Device-independent verification of Einstein-Podolsky-Rosen steering: Conclusion and discussion

-\paragraph{Conclusion and discussion-} We have studied the DI verification of EPR steering and implemented an optical experiment to validate our DI protocol.
+We have studied the DI verification of EPR steering and implemented an optical experiment to validate our DI protocol.
 In principle, we prove that all steerable states, including Bell local states, can be verified device-independently.
-In practice, we consider noise during the implementation process, such as imperfections of self-testing, and derive a noisy steering inequality as per Eq.~(\ref{noisy}) for the three-measurement setting case.
-Finally, we give a proof of principle experiment to successfully demonstrate this DI steering protocol.
-We believe that our results pave the way for realistic implementations of secure quantum information processing tasks involving EPR steering or entanglement and find practical applications of self-testing.
+In practice, we analyse noise robustness towards imperfections of self-testing in the implementation process, and derive a steering inequality as per Eq.~(\ref{noisy}) for the three-measurement setting case.
+Finally, we perform a proof of principle experiment to successfully validate our DI steering protocol.
+We believe that our work paves the way for realistic implementations of secure quantum information processing tasks based on EPR-steering and also finds practical applications of self-testing.

-We point out that there exists possible ways to improve the performance of our DI steering protocol and circumvent the potential loopholes.
-For example, the delicate methods proposed in~\cite{Bennet2012,Jeon2019} may help to tolerate more worse transmission loss and measurement efficiency.
-Moreover, the resource efficient method used in~\cite{Verbanis2016} could improve the success probability of the partial BSM, and the self-testing could be more noise robust by adopting other techniques~\cite{Supic2019}.
-Finally, it is interesting to follow an alternate framework~\cite{Hall2019} to verify quantum steering.
+There are many interesting open questions left for the future work.
+For example, the methods in~\cite{Bennet2012,Rutkowski2017} may be used to tolerate more transmission loss and lower measurement efficiency.
+The resource efficient approach in~\cite{Verbanis2016} could also improve the success probability of the partial BSM, and self-testing could be more noise robust by adopting other techniques~\cite{Supic2019}.
+Moreover, an alternate DI framework~\cite{Hall2019} may be possibly used to verify quantum steering.
+It is also interesting to device-independently certify genuine high-dimensional steering~\cite{Designolle2021} and steering networks~\cite{Jones2021}.